-Please consult the Solid Waste Collection Zones map to find out when waste collection takes place in your area.
+Please consult the Waste Collection Zones map to find out when to set out your waste for collection in your area.

 Holiday Waste Collection

-During the statutory holidays listed below, residents may place their household waste at the curb on their regular collection night.
+During the statutory holidays listed below, residents may place their household waste at the curb for collection as per the regular schedule.
 Please note there may be changes to the collection schedule for Christmas and New Year’s Day depending on what day of the week they occur.

 Hazardous waste should never be disposed of with regular household waste, unless the containers are completely empty, as they can cause harm to people and to the environment.
 This includes used batteries, leftover pesticides, or cleaning products.
 It is also important not to throw these products down drains or into storm drains.

 Residents can bring their hazardous waste products free of charge to RecycleSENB on Berry Mills Road every Friday from 10 a.m. to 3 p.m., and every Saturday from 8:30 a.m. to 2 p.m.
 This applies to residential hazardous waste only.

 View Southeast Eco 360's list of hazardous waste products to learn more, or call 506-877-1050.

 Each fall and spring the city organizes Hazardous Waste Days were residents can drop off their hazardous waste material.
 Information on these drop-off locations and dates will be provided on this website prior to the event.